 At the studio

 Once we’ve finished munching, the first order of business is to have a staff meeting.
 That sounded more serious than it is!
 Nowadays, the morning meeting is really quick, and everyone tries to keep a light and energized mood to set the tone for the day.
-We remind each other what we need to accomplish as a team on that day, and then confirm our individual tasks.
-Since we are a team working on projects together, despite the easy-going mood, this meeting is still incredibly important.
-It ensures that we are all on the same page about what the videos should be, so that the animation we create has a good flow and is what the customer asked for.
+We remind each other what we need to accomplish as a team on that day and then confirm our individual tasks.
+Since we are a team working on projects together, despite the easygoing mood, this meeting is still incredibly important.
+It ensures that we are all on the same page about what the videos should be so that the animation we create has a good flow and is what the customer asked for.

 After that is when the magic begins.

 Going our separate ways, we get to work, turning ideas and storyboards into bursts of colors and movements, on our computers (as you’ve no doubt imagined!).
 When we’re not on our breaks, Adobe After Effects is our best friend.
-Using it, still images and designs, which illustrators work on before passing them to us, spring to life as we add movements and transitions.
+Using it, still, images and designs, which illustrators work on before passing them to us, spring to life as we add movements and transitions.
 At the same time, we have to coordinate the animation with the voice-over and the music.
-It takes time, going back and forth between the script, storyboard and the video, but it’s also very engaging!
+It takes time, going back and forth between the script, storyboard, and video, but it’s also very engaging!